The Cornwall AONB Community Hedge Project- Celebrating 60 years of the Cornwall AONB

 Following a competition in 2018, we have partnered up with Golden Tree Productions, the community interest company behind the award winning Man Engine project, based on their submission, Kerdroya.
 Kerdroya is designed to celebrate the Cornish hedge as well as its role in the AONB landscape alongside involving our local communities in this process and delivering training and tourism benefits to Cornwall and local people.

 The project provided an opportunity for everyone interested in getting involved in learning about Cornish hedges or in helping us to restore one of the sections.
-Between April and September 2019 Golden Tree Productions will be holding events in all of our 12 sections so there is sure to be a site close to you!
-Please email email@example.com to let us know.
+Between April and September 2019 Golden Tree Productions held a series of “have a go” events as well as talks in all of our 12 sections.
+These events involved both schools and local communities and they proved to be very popular and attracted a lot of interest.

 Kerdroya embraces all 12 sections of the Cornwall AONB and consists of a 12-site trail of restored hedges, which will encourage local people and visitors to explore all 12 sections of the Cornwall AONB from Rame Head and Hartland in the east of the Duchy to West Penwith in the far west of the UK and the Lizard (South Coast Western) in the south.

 In delivering each section of hedge we will work with the National Trust, the Pigshill and Clarrick Woodlands Community Interest Company, Cornwall Council, South West Water and South West Lakes Trust as landowners of the various hedge sites.

 The Kerdroya project is designed with and for our local communities to deliver increased use, enjoyment and appreciation of the outstanding landscapes of Cornwall to improve the health and well-being of local people and our visitors.